interstellarnick/interstellar-website-hugo/content/english/_index.md

   enable: true
   title: "A New Era of Precision and Results"
   subtitle: "CLEAR MARKETING DATA"
-  description: "You don’t have time for misleading leads and KPIs."
+  description: "It's Simple: You don’t have time for misleading leads and KPIs."
   list:
     - title: "Features You will Need"
       description: "Gnosis eliminates the noise, filtering out irrelevant data like page visits, spam calls, and forms.
 As a result, we’re able to provide our customers with a precise cost per lead, enabling strategic decision-making that directly influences your revenue streams."